-Keep an Idea List: I have several lists of topics and ideas for future writing projects: a blog post list, article ideas, concepts for short story, ideas for content marketing pieces, and even book ideas.
+Keep an Idea List: I have several lists of topics and ideas for future writing projects: a blog post list, article ideas, concepts for short stories, ideas for content marketing pieces, and even book ideas.
 Some of these will never be used, but most will eventually materialize.
 I keep my lists ready.
 If I don’t know what to write, my list will prompt me.
 Many of my ideas come to me when I am writing something else.
 (The idea for this post and the next two all came to me, in lightning-bolt fashion, as I wrote last week’s piece.)

-Though creative insight is wonderful when it happens, real writers don’t wait for inspiration to hit, they just write – whether they feel like it or not.
+Through creative insight is wonderful when it happens, real writers don’t wait for inspiration to hit, they just write – whether they feel like it or not.

-How important is inspiration to your writing process?
+How important is an inspiration to your writing process?
 What do you think about writer’s block?
 Please share your thoughts in the comment section below.